spikecodes/peacock/README.md

 On Windows, apps are deemed as insecure if they haven't been code-signed with a certificate.
 Sigining certificates are expensive and therefore, Peacock doesn't have one.
 This means that Peacock may show up to antiviruses or Windows Defender as a 'suspicious application' but can be easily bypsased using this GIF:

 <img src="https://i.imgur.com/az4ZKPx.gif"/>

-More to come!
-This is just a placeholder README file currently.<br>
-**Note:** Don't store any highly sensitive data on Peacock as it is in Beta and your information could risk being lost.